Voice Search Optimization: Winning the Conversational Query

 Technical Foundations: Speed, Mobile, and Schema Markup

 The technical infrastructure supporting your content is just as important as the content itself when optimizing for voice search.
 Page speed is critical for voice search visibility, with research showing that voice search results load 52% faster than average web pages, indicating that voice assistants prioritize fast-loading, efficient websites.
-Mobile-first indexing means Google evaluates your site primarily through a mobile lens, making responsive design and mobile performance optimization non-negotiable for voice search success.
-Core Web Vitals—including Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS)—directly impact how voice assistants rank and recommend your content.
+Mobile-First Optimization means Google evaluates your site primarily through a mobile lens, making responsive design and mobile performance optimization non-negotiable for voice search success.
+Core Web Vitals (including Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS)) directly impact how voice assistants rank and recommend your content.
 Beyond performance metrics, schema markup provides the structured data that voice assistants need to understand and extract information from your pages.
 Implementing FAQPage schema is particularly valuable for voice search, as it explicitly tells voice assistants which content answers common questions.
 Here’s a basic example of FAQPage schema markup:

 {